Early Diagnosis of Acute Lymphoblastic Leukemia Using YOLOv8 and YOLOv11 Deep Learning Models: Models and Methodologies

-First, transfer learning was applied using a pretrained YOLOv8 model, imported after installing the Ultralytics package, and then training it on our custom segmented dataset.
-Various tests were conducted using different optimizers and hyperparameters, but the final results were based on 100 epochs of training, using the AdamW optimizer with a learning rate of 0.000714.
+First, transfer learning was applied using a pretrained YOLOv8 model, imported after installing the Ultralytics package, and then trained on our custom segmented dataset.
+The final model was based on 50 epochs of training, using the SGD optimizer with a learning rate of 0.001 and a batch size of 8.
+We experimented with more and less epochs.

 Second, YOLOv11s, the latest version in the YOLO series, was also trained on our custom dataset.
 We experimented with the small version of the model to observe the performance on different versions of YOLO.
-This gave us the chance to understand the enhancements in the new version of the model.\\
+This gave us the chance to understand the enhancements in the new version of the model.
+The best results were chosen based on training the model with 50 epochs, SGD optimizer, 0.001 learning rate, and 32 batch sizes.

+Various tests were conducted using different optimizers and hyperparameters.
+Different optimizers, namely, AdamW, SGD, RMSProp, and Adam, were used to reach the optimal performance possible.
+We observed the accuracy, loss, and stability of the training to decide which optimizer works best.
+Moreover, different learning rates were tested to evaluate their effects and when the model converged better.
+Numerous epoch numbers were tested as well as diversity of batch sizes.